 Doctor kits, stuffed animals, and action or monster figures enable children to act out roles, situations, and emotions.
 For children with ADHD, fantasy play is especially important because they may feel isolated and confused due to their inability to effectively communicate their experiences, fears, and concerns.
 Similarly, children with ADHD tend to be impulsive, rather than anticipatory thinkers; that is, they act on their impulses before considering whether or not it’s a good idea.
 That’s one reason kids with ADHD so often find themselves “in trouble” or without friends.

 When skillfully directed by parents, fantasy play allows children with ADHD to explore new experiences and feelings in a safe context.
 It also helps them learn to stay with a string of tasks long enough to bring them to a conclusion, as well as consider consequences before acting.
 Constant practice during play enables children to transfer these skills to real life.

-How Parents Can Direct Pretend Play
+How Can Parents Direct Pretend Play?

 - Set time limits.
 Plan ten-minute play sessions once a day — longer periods run the risk of the child falling out of attention, and the parent becoming frustrated.
 Use toys as props, and suggest that you make up a story about the toy or figure.

 - Prompt your child.
 Start with “Once upon a time…” and let your child make up and act out the story.
 You can even play one of the roles in the fantasy, interacting with your child’s character.